 Beat the Heat, Summertime Strategies

 All three rods were bent deep as I tried to keep the bedlam under control.
 Sweat was dripping from my forehead and it was only nine o’clock in the morning.
 The heat was one reason, the other was that I was scrambling to keep my client’s hooks emptied of a fish and then re-baited.
 It was non-stop action as nearly every pilchard that hit the water was devoured within seconds.
-Welcome to summertime fishing charters in Sarasota!
+Welcome to summertime fishing in Florida!

 Many anglers are surprised when I tell them that fishing in the heat of summer is outstanding.
 Some of my best days, especially when it comes to quantity, come in July and August.
 The reason for this is the abundance of live bait fish that flood into the bays at first light.
 Pilchards and threadfin herring are thick on the shallow grass flats near the Venice Inlet.
 A few tosses of the cast net will usually result in a well full of bait.
 After that, success is practically guaranteed.
 A few handfuls of live chum will bring speckled trout, Spanish mackerel, bluefish, mangrove snapper, ladyfish, jacks, and sharks right up to the boat.
 Bait fish are easiest to catch at first light, especially on a high tide.
 Grass flats near both passes are good spots to load up the well.